 Create a free account to Save Recipes

-- Spices: You can try adding some extra flavor to your Crisp Peanut Cookies with spices like nutmeg, cinnamon, ginger, allspice, or cloves.
+You can try adding some extra flavor to your Crisp Peanut Cookies with spices like nutmeg, cinnamon, ginger, allspice, or cloves.

-- Peanuts: For a more chunky peanut texture, you can add in chopped roasted peanuts or use chunky peanut butter to get chunks of peanuts in the cookies.
+For a more chunky peanut texture, you can add in chopped roasted peanuts or use chunky peanut butter to get chunks of peanuts in the cookies.
 Or, for extra peanut flavor without the additional crunch, try adding peanut butter chips.

-- Flour: If you want some more nutrients in the recipe, you can use whole wheat flour to replace the all-purpose flour.
+If you want some more nutrients in the recipe, you can use whole wheat flour to replace the all-purpose flour.
 Or, to make gluten-free cookies, use oat flour, almond flour, arrowroot flour, or coconut flour.

-- Sugar coating: For a beautiful sparkling coating and some extra sweetness roll the dough balls in a bowl of large-grain sugar before baking.
+For a beautiful sparkling coating and some extra sweetness roll the dough balls in a bowl of large-grain sugar before baking.
 Or, for a less sweet option, sprinkle some coarse sea salt over the top of the cookies.

-- Peanut butter chocolate cookies: Peanut butter and chocolate are the ultimate dessert flavor duo.
+Peanut butter and chocolate are the ultimate dessert flavor duo.
 To incorporate that into this recipe fold chocolate chips or chocolate chunks into the cookie dough.

-- Serve: Crunchy Peanut Butter Cookies can stay good at room temperature for up to 1 week.
+- Serve: Crispy Peanut Butter Cookies can stay good at room temperature for up to 1 week.
 Keep them sealed in a dry, cool place.
 Lay a paper towel at the bottom of the container to absorb any moisture so they stay fresh.